version 2/11 (this syllabus is tentative, and may change, please refresh your browser for updates)

 E-mail: firstname.lastname@example.org (checked daily)

 You should have already passed ENGL 101 with a grade of "C" or better, or equivalent, or Assessment Skill Levels R6/W6.
 If you don't read and write well in English, this will be a difficult class.
 You must be able to understand the assigned texts, and write at a college level.
-If you don't feel comfortable with academic English, please consider taking more English classes before taking this class, and if you decide to stay in the class, adjust your schedule so you can devote extra time to reading, writing, come to office hours, and use the tutors at the English Center.
+If you don't feel comfortable with academic English, please consider taking more English classes before taking this class, and if you decide to stay in the class, adjust your schedule so you can devote extra time to reading, writing, coming to office hours, and using the tutors at the English Center.
 The math is very basic, limited to an understanding of arithmetic and simple fractions.
-The class may seem hard because it is on the University of California Transfer Course List.
-This class includes online components.
-If you are reading this, you probably have enough computer skills for this class, but if you have any doubts, take the assessment survey.
+The class may seem hard because it counts as a University of California Transfer Course.
+This class includes mandatory online components.
+If you can open an internet browser and a word processor, you probably have enough computer skills for this class, but if you have any doubts, take the assessment survey.

 This course is a survey of human evolution, variation, and adaptation.
 Emphasis is placed on the study of primates, human heredity, variability of modern populations, and the fossil record of early hominids and hominoids.
 This course is the basis for advanced courses in Life and/or Behavioral Sciences or students majoring in Anthropology.
 This course qualifies for Associate Degree Credit and transfer to CSU and/or private colleges and universities.
 (UC Transfer Course List: ANTH 2 = ANTH 102)